Enriching Yoga Retreat & Hiking in Vietnam 2026

 • Travel insurance (medical and trip cancellation) is mandatory to protect you from unforeseen emergencies.

-• Transfer from Hoi An to Hanoi with a night bus costs ~30 USD, or Vietnam Airways is 95 USD
+• Transfer from Hoi An to Hanoi with a night bus costs ~30 USD, or with Vietnam Airways is 95 USD

 Additional Information: